 Intern Certificate | $78

 Pedagogy and Professional Responsibilities (PPR) Exam | $116 (plus additional fees)

 Standard Certificate | $78

-> Yes!
+Yes!
 We offer full program scholarships to individuals who are not yet enrolled in the program.
-Our scholarship period opens on October 1st.
-Visit our Scholarship Homepage to view available scholarships and learn how to qualify.
+Our scholarship period typically opens in the fall.
+Visit our Promotions page to learn more.

-> All COVID-19 Updates can be found on our webpage, under our Resources tab.
+All COVID-19 Updates can be found on our webpage, under our Resources tab.
 Learn more.

 All TEA updates can be found on our blog, under the Resources tab.
 Learn more.